alexey-larionov/rms_vcfs/README.md

-This is a pipeline to process a specific dataset within the research group that employes the author.
+This is a pipeline to process a specific dataset for the research group that employes the author.
+This is yet work in progress.

-The main steps include:
+The main steps will include:
 - Merging vcfs and assessment (VQSR, custom R scripts and samtools vcfstats)
 - Additional variants filtering by VQSR and a set of hard filters
 - Variants annotation by VEP